Facebook and Social Networking for Artists

 * Don't post only about yourself.
 Boring.
 Bring others into the conversation.
 There's much much more to life than you, plus the fact that people prefer to visit pages where they can dialogue with others, get informed, share information, learn interesting things, be exposed to different ways of living and thinking, and so on.

-* There's no need to call your page "X Artist" or "X Fine Art" or "Art by X." That's being redundant.
-What's important is to format your page in a way that makes it instantly obvious to anyone who visits that they're on the page of an artist.
+* There's no need to call your page "Bill Smith Artist" or "Mary Jones Fine Art" or "Art by John."
+That's being redundant.
+What's important is to use your real name, the one you sign your art with, and format your page in a way that makes it instantly obvious to anyone who visits that they're on the page of an artist.

-* Don't spam or send mass emails or messages.
-If you're sending an announcement or invitation or request to more than one person, make sure the reason you're sending it has something to do with them.
+* Don't spam or send mass emails or messages to groups of people.
+If you do send an announcement or invitation or request to more than one person, make sure the reason you're sending it has something to do with them.
 "Look at me" or "Look at my art" are not good reasons.
 If you're having an event, make an event page and invite friends that way.
-And absolutely don't use apps to spam friends on your behalf.
+And NEVER use apps to spam friends on your behalf.

 * Don't add people to a group you're either starting or already belong to unless you ask their permission first.
 If they don't want to be in the group, they're forced to go to the group's page and leave.

-* Don't ask people you don't know for free stuff-- merchandise, favors, advice, services or whatever.
+* Don't ask people you don't know for free stuff-- merchandise, favors, advice, services, shows, to contact other people on your behalf, or whatever.
 Either have a good reason for asking them (one that they can understand and appreciate), cultivate a relationship with them first, ask whether they mind if you make a request, etc.

-* Don't use "Facebook Questions" to ask your friends questions en masse.
+* Don't use apps to message your friends en masse.
 This is too impersonal a way to start a conversation-- especially if you're asking for feedback about your art or for other types of personal opinions.
-If you have a question for someone, ask it more personally-- like in an email, or if you know them, in a chat.
-Or if you do use "Facebook Questions," first explain why you're asking your question... and then ask it.
+If you have a question for someone, ask it more personally-- like in an personal message, or if you know them, in a chat.
+Or first explain why you're asking your question... and then ask it.

-* Don't post video after video of your favorite music or other non-art related topics unless they directly apply to either you as an artist or to the type of art that you make.
-Are you in this for art or are you in this for music or whatever?
+* Don't post video after video of your favorite music, your pets, third-party quizzes, or other non-art related topics unless they directly apply to either you as an artist or to the type of art you make.
+Are you in this for art or are you in this for music or your kitty?
 Make up your mind.
-Plus, supposing someone likes your art, but hates your music?
+Plus, supposing someone likes your art, but hates your music or is allergic to dogs?
 Now you're screwed.

-* Don't post on someone's wall unless that post has something to do with that person, that person's interests, something to do with a particular post on their page, or something you know they or their friends will be interested in seeing.
-If it's all about you and has nothing to do with them, save it for later when you know them better and they'll understand what you're up to.
+* Don't post on someone else's wall unless that post has something to do with that person, that person's interests, another post on their page, or something you know they or their friends will be interested in seeing.
+If it's all about you and has nothing to do with them or their friends, either message them personally, or save it for later when you know them better and will understand what you're up to.

 * Don't post your response to a discussion thread separately on the wall of the person whose thread it is.
 Post it in the thread.
 Posting outside the thread just makes you look like you're more interested in calling attention to yourself than you are in contributing to the thread.
 Plus, those participating in the thread will not see your post.